-Peripheral blood smear, blood smear analysis, peripheral blood film, smear
+Peripheral blood smear, blood smear analysis, peripheral blood film, smear, manual

 What is this test?

-Although it's more common to have your blood analyzed by computer, blood smears are
+It is now more common to have blood analyzed by a computer.
+But blood smears may still

 Why do I need this test?

-You may need this test if you have unexplained anemia or jaundice, a condition that
+You may need this test if you have any of the problems below:

-parasite that carries an infectious disease, such as malaria.
+Possible contact with a parasite that carries an infectious disease, such as malaria

-Doctors typically use a blood smear to confirm the diagnosis for certain diseases.
+Healthcare providers often use a blood smear to confirm the diagnosis for certain

-If your child has bouts of severe, unexplained chest pain, for example, he or she
+diseases.
+For example, if a child has bouts of severe, unexplained chest pain, the

 through a blood smear.

-Your doctor may also order this test to monitor your blood cell count if you have
+You may also have this test to check your blood cell count if you have had chemotherapy.

 What other tests might I have along with this test?

-Your doctor may also order a complete blood count, or CBC, which looks at the size
+You may also have a complete blood count (CBC).
+This test looks at the size and number

-Finally, your doctor may order a chemistry panel or blood chemistry test.
-This test
+You may also have a chemistry panel, or a blood chemistry test.
+This test measures

-measures substances such as electrolytes, sugar, and protein.
+substances such as electrolytes, sugar, and protein in your blood.

 What do my test results mean?